jessepav/lacygoill-wiki-backup/vim/regex.md

 It wrongly matches the second `AxA`.

-Besides, I don't understand how the atomic group prevents a match in-between two consecutive texts surrounded by pairs of As.
+Besides, I don't understand how the atomic group prevents a match in between two consecutive texts surrounded by pairs of As.

 Without it, the regex becomes: